George Best: Alcoholism

 Best suffered from alcoholism for most of his adult life, leading to numerous controversies and, eventually, his death.
-In 1981, while playing in the United States, Best stole money from the handbag of a woman he did not know in order to fund a drinking session.
+In 1981, while playing in the United States, Best robbed a woman by taking money from her handbag in order to fund a drinking session.
 He recalled the incident, "We were sitting in a bar on the beach, and when she got up to go to the toilet I leaned over and took all the money she had in her bag."

 In 1984, Best received a three-month prison sentence for drunk driving, assaulting a police officer and failing to answer bail.
-He spent Christmas of 1984 behind bars at Ford Open Prison.
+He spent Christmas 1984 at Ford Open Prison.
 Contrary to popular belief and urban legend, he never played football for the prison team.
-In September 1990, Best appeared on the primetime BBC chat show Wogan in which he was heavily drunk and swore, at one point saying to the host, "Terry, I like screwing".
-In 2002 he told The Guardian: “I was ill and everyone could see it but me.”
+In September 1990, Best appeared on the primetime BBC1 chat show Wogan in which he was heavily drunk and swore, at one point saying to the host, "Terry, I like screwing".
+In 2002, he told The Guardian: "I was ill and everyone could see it but me."